COST Action 15208:

 The workshop is initiated by the German members of the COST management committee Renate Stemmer (Mainz) and Monika Habermann (Bremen).

-- Maria Schubert, ZHAW Zurcher University of Applied Science, Switzerland
+- Prof. Dr. Maria Schubert, ZHAW Zurcher University of Applied Science, Switzerland

 - Lecturers and teachers in the field of nursing training